rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

   - Rails
 ---

-I know why you're here.
-Things have gotten a little confusing lately.
-Rails 6 is getting more complex.
-Among other things, you've heard Rails 6 installs both Webpacker and Sprockets.
-You're wondering WTF is going on.
+Since you're reading this post, chances are you've heard Rails 6 installs both Webpacker and Sprockets and you're wondering WTF is going on.
 By the way, it's [a whole May of WTFs for Rails](https://weblog.rubyonrails.org/2020/5/7/A-May-of-WTFs/).

 **Wait, don't Sprockets and Webpacker basically do the same thing?**